 - The United Nations Rules for the Protection of Juveniles Deprived of their Liberty and the Vienna Guidelines for Action on Children in the Criminal Justice System prohibits the state to punish juveniles as adults.

 - The Vienna Convention also recommended that article 29(h) of Juvenile Justice Act be amended to fully cover boys under 18 years of age as juveniles as girls are covered.

 The way Indian feminists and certain media is making unabated attempt to pass the amendments to Juvenile Justice (Care and Protection of children) ACT to make juveniles same as adult criminals, shows the existing misandry in the society.
-WCD ministry, that is supposed to act for welfare of children irrespective of their gender is acting against the welfare for boys merely based on emotional and lynch crowd mentality instead of taking informed decision.
+WCD ministry, that is supposed to act for the welfare of children irrespective of their gender is acting against the welfare of boys merely based on emotional and lynch crowd mentality instead of taking an informed decision.
 Thus they have lost their moral ground to be called a ministry for children’s welfare as well.

 If today, India demands to bring down this age to 16 years for boys, then considering the fact that girls mature faster compared to boys should be brought under this provision at the age of 14 years.
-Will the activists shouting for JJ Act Amendments please start demanding that first?
+Will the activists shout for JJ Act Amendments please start demanding that first?